holzbock/dfbf/README.md

 ```

 ## Datasets
-We use the CIFAR10, the MS COCO, and the Pascal VOC dataset in our work.
+Our work uses the CIFAR10, the MS COCO, and the Pascal VOC dataset.

 ### CIFAR10
-If you execute a trainig on CIFAR10 the first time, the dataset is downloaded to `./data/` automatically.
+If you execute a training on CIFAR10 the first time, the dataset is downloaded to `./data/` automatically.

 ### MS COCO
 Place the annotations and images directory of the dataset into the `data-mscoco` folder.
-Create the sym links `test2017`, `train2017`, and `val2017` to the directorys in the images-folder.
+Create the symlinks `test2017`, `train2017`, and `val2017` to the directories in the images folder.

 ### Pascal VOC
-Place the data of the subsets in the corresponding directorys.
+Place the data of the subsets in the corresponding directories.

 ## Pre-Trained Model Parameters
 We provide the pre-trained model weights on [Google Drive](https://drive.google.com/drive/folders/1CVX6KaMcl02ySzT42f1fc2Gsdu1DVTGT?usp=sharing).
 Download the files and put them into the `pretrained_parameters` directory.

 ## Model Pruning
 Verify that you prepared your environment and the datasets in the right manner.
-In [run.sh](./run.sh), we provide execution comands for the different tasks and network architectures.
-In the file all pruning runs are executed with a pruning sparsity of 0.1 or 0.5.
-If you want a specific pruning sparsity, you have to change the `--sparsity` parameter.
-The pruned and fine-tuned model are saved in the [runs](./runs/) directory.
-The model's final performance is given in the `results.txt` file in the corresponding directory.
+In [run.sh](./run.sh), we provide execution commands for the different tasks and network architectures.
+All pruning runs are executed in the file with a pruning sparsity of 0.1 or 0.5.
+If you want a specific pruning sparsity, you must change the `--sparsity` parameter.
+The pruned and fine-tuned models are saved in the [runs](./runs/) directory.
+The `results.txt` file in the corresponding directory gives the model's final performance.

 ## Citation